ashu180674/Terraform-docker/README.md

 # Terraform-docker
-This project automates the deployment of a Dockerized application on an AWS EC2 instance using Terraform.
+This project automates the deployment of a Dockerized application on an AWS EC2 instance using Terraform.i have used s3 as remote backend.

 # Overview
 The project provisions an EC2 instance on AWS, installs Docker, and deploys a Dockerized application.
 It utilizes Terraform for infrastructure provisioning and Docker for containerization.